RNC Chair McDaniel fights for reelection in leadership feud - NewsBreak

 RNC Chair McDaniel fights for reelection in leadership feud

-The high-profile contest to lead the GOP through the 2024 presidential election was underway Friday afternoon as elected members from across the country gathered for a secret vote at the committee's winter meeting in Southern California.
+The high-profile contest to lead the GOP through the 2024 presidential election will be decided Friday afternoon in a secret vote at the committee's winter meeting in Southern California.

 The former president is privately backing McDaniel, whom he picked for the job after his victory in 2016.
 But rebel factions inside his own MAGA movement have lined up behind her challenger, Trump attorney Harmeet Dhillon.